ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema1-introduccion/gh.md

 "tema0-presentacion/practicas/pb-gh-campus-expert/"
 ```

-Of course, we can explicit the repo and owner. for example:
+Of course, we can explicit the repo and owner.
+For example:

 ```
 ➜  learning git:(master) gh api repos/ULL-MII-SYTWS-2021/p01-t1-iaas-alu0101040882/issues | jq '.[0] | .user.login, .body'